 You may distribute a set of default files and folders to all users by placing them in directory that is readable by the webserver user.
 This allows you to overwrite the files that are shipped by default with Nextcloud in core/skeleton.
-That custom directory should then be configured in the config.php via the configuration option skeletondirectory (see Configuration Parameters).
+That custom directory should then be configured in the configuration option skeletondirectory (see Configuration Parameters).
 Leave empty to not copy any skeleton files.